 The details of the characteristics of the three types of carbohydrate eating temporal patterns were listed in Table [tab:day-level-features].
 Specifically, regular meals day turned to be recorded slightly more often in Northern Ireland, and Scotland.
 In terms of day of week distribution in the three types of days, there is strong evidence (p < 0.001) that high percentage carbohydrate days appeared more frequently in weekends (32.5%) compared with low carbohydrate day (26.5%) and regular meals day (30.7%).

 As expected, consumption of total energy (7539.98 kJ), total carbohydrate (222.79 g), total sugar (98.63 g), starch (124.07 g), and non-milk extrinsic sugar (59.45 g) were the highest among high percentage carbohydrate days (all p < 0.001).
 On the other hand, the consumption of protein (73.29 g), total fat (67.24 g), and alcohol (13.80 g) were the highest in the regular meals days.
-Moreover, in the high percentage carbohydrate days, participants turned to consume the highest amount of fruit (107.40 g).
+Moreover, in the high percentage carbohydrate days, participants turned out to consume the highest amount of fruit (107.40 g).
 There was no evidence of any difference in the consumption of yellow, red, or green vegetables across the three types of days (p = 0.681).

 Individual-level LCA solution